AlcoholRehabHelp Logo

 Benefits of Specialized LGBTQ+ Rehab Centers

 LGBTQ+ community members can complete alcohol and substance abuse treatment at conventional rehab centers.

-However, there are advantages to receiving treatment designed to meet the specific needs of LGBTQ+ people.
+LGBTQ-friendly centers offer services that can help address identity issues often linked to a patient’s substance abuse.
 Some people may also need to explore their sexual identity to understand their alcohol or drug use.

 6 sources cited